European Chief Prosecutor Warns Maltese Authorities Passing The Buck On Fight Against EU Fraud And Corruption

 European Chief Prosecutor Laura Codruţa Kövesi has criticised Malta for not doing enough to clamp down on EU fraud and corruption.

-As reported by EUObserver, Kövesi told EU lawmakers yesterday that when she visited Malta, the authorities kept passing the buck with regards to responsibility on detecting such crimes.
+As reported by EUObserver, Kövesi told MEPs yesterday that when she visited Malta, the authorities kept passing the buck with regards to responsibility on detecting such crimes.

 “I visited Malta.
 I had meetings with the national authorities and after two days it was very difficult for me to identify the institution that is responsible for detecting crimes,” she said.